Pritish125/biomassTrade/SETUP_GUIDE.md

-# BioPellet Trade - Setup Guide
+# BIOBRIM - Setup Guide

-This guide provides instructions for setting up and running the Biomass Pellet Trading Platform locally.
+This guide provides instructions for setting up and running the BIOBRIM Platform locally.

 ## Table of Contents
 - [Method 1: Docker Setup (Recommended)](#method-1-docker-setup-recommended)